2026 VENDORS

 Brendan Richardson

-Sapling rustic furniture harvests locally grown saplings and wood products to make handcrafted rustic furniture in the adks.
+Sapling rustic furniture harvests locally grown saplings and wood products to make handcrafted rustic furniture in the Adirondacks.
 Specializing in elm woven and leather seated chairs, repair seat weaving and custom tables.

 • Saranac River Ranch